uehaj/buffalo-wifirouter-control/README.md

 ```
 # Web interface

-Following cgis and index.html are web interfaces of this scripts.
+Following CGIs are web interfaces of this scripts.
+You can setup web server on your inhouse PC orservers (It is very good idea to run them on Raspberry pi based microserver!)

 ```
+index.cgi
 accept.cgi
-index.cgi
 reject.cgi
 ```

-To use this, you setup cgi/fastcgi on your web server (apache or nginx or..) and put index.html like this:
+To use this, setup cgi/fastcgi on your web server (apache or nginx or..) and put index.html like this:

 ```
 <!DOCTYPE html>